 Preparing the Soup

-5. Serve in a small bowl and enjoy as a healthy snack or a light dinner.
-Feel free to garnish with additional shredded coconut, salt and/or pepper if your heart (or belly) desires!
+7. Serve in small bowls as a healthy snack, light meal, or tasty appetizer.
+Feel free to garnish with some shredded coconut, salt, pepper, and coconut oil if your palate calls.

 Optional Doshic Variations

-This recipe is warm, mushy and well cooked making it an excellent meal option for Vata.
+This recipe is warm, mushy, and well-cooked making it an excellent meal option for Vata.
 However, make sure the veggies are very well steamed (without over-steaming!) as raw or lightly cooked veggies can cause gas in many Vata individuals.
-The ghee will be a better option for Vata than the coconut oil, although sesame oil can also be used if a ghee replacement is needed.
+The ghee will be a better option for Vata than coconut oil, although sesame oil can also be used if a ghee replacement is needed.
 Kapha Churna is suitable to take in for Vata types, although Vata Churna can be used for even more Vata-reducing health benefits!

-Overall this soup recipe is Pitta-pacifying, however the spices can be a bit too warming for some fiery Pitta types.
+Overall this soup recipe is Pitta-pacifying, however, the spices can be a bit too warming for some fiery Pitta types.
 In this case, replace the Kapha Churna with Pitta Churna, omit the cayenne pepper, and reduce the black pepper to only a small pinch.
-If Pitta Churna is not available, replace this blend with 3/4 tsp turmeric, 1/4 tsp fennel seed, 1/4 tsp coriander seed and a pinch of cardamom.
+If Pitta Churna is not available, replace this blend with 3/4 teaspoon turmeric, 1/4 teaspoon fennel seed, 1/4 teaspoon coriander seed, and a pinch of cardamom.
 The cumin seed and fresh ginger can be added as recommended in the recipe.

-Despite the creamy nature of this soup, it is still non-dairy, well-spiced and light enough for Kapha types to enjoy.
-If Kapha is high, one can minimize the creamy nature by reducing the pumpkin seeds to 3 Tbsp, the coconut to 1 Tbsp and omitting the ghee or coconut oil altogether.
-As with any Kapha-reducing recipe, the spices can be used generously to aid in digestion and boost the metabolism.
+Despite the creamy nature of this soup, it is still non-dairy, well-spiced, and light enough for Kapha types to enjoy in moderation.
+If Kapha is high, one can minimize the creamy nature by reducing the pumpkin seeds to 3 tablespoons, the coconut to 1 tablespoon, and omitting the ghee or coconut oil altogether.
+As with any Kapha-reducing recipe, the spices can be used generously to aid in digestion and boost metabolism.